davidjeddy/learning_ruby/NOTES.md

 * I am not a fan of this, smells of bad s/w design.

+## Method Access Control

+- The only easy way to change an object's state in Ruby is by calling one of its methods

+- Control access to the methods, and you have controlled access to the object

+- A good rule of the thumb is never to expose methods that could leave an object in an invalid state.

+- Ruby gives you three levels of protection:

+  - Public methods can be called by everyone - no access control is enforced.
+A class's instance methods (these do not belong only to one object; instead, every instance of the class can call them) are public by default; anyone can call them.
+The initialize method is always private.

+  - Protected methods can be invoked only by objects of the defining class and its subclasses.
+Access is kept within the family.
+However, usage of protected is limited.

+  - Private methods cannot be called with an explicit receiver - the receiver is always self.
+This means that private methods can be called only in the context of the current object; you cannot invoke another object's private methods.

+- public, private and protected apply only to methods

+- Instance and class variables are encapsulated and effectively private, and constants are effectively public.

+- subclasses can invoke them and can override private methods as they are inherated

+## Accessor Methods

+- Encapsulation is achieved when the instance variables are private to an object and you have public getters and setters

+- Ruby call them attribute readers and attribute writers

+- To make instance variables accessible; Ruby provides accessor methods that return their values

+## Object Instance Variables

+- All Ruby objects have a set of instance variables.
+These are not defined by the object's class - they are simply created when a value is assigned to them.

+- Because instance variables are not defined by a class, they are unrelated to subclassing and the inheritance mechanism.

 ## Redefine Method

 - Nothing stops you from defining a method twice.